 Ask them about their child’s strengths and weaknesses.
 Ask them what kind of a support system they think their child needs, and how you can provide it to the child.

-Schools have come a long way in improving communication with the parents, aided well by technological advancements.
+Schools have come a long way in improving communication with parents, aided well by technological advancements.
 The next challenge lies in involving parents as equal partners in their children’s education.

 Providing effective communication to the parents makes them feel like a part of a team with educators.
 Parents are willing to do their part.
 The focus should be on building relationships between educators and parents and personalising the communication.